rahul897/almabase/README.md

 Was unable to setup Socketio to show action in seperate div,Instead every minute page is refreshed to show actions

 Algorithm to check time
-> while adding remind submitted,traveltime is calculated from api and stored along with time
+> after submitting remind form,traveltime is calculated from api and stored along with time
 >
 >every minute a scheduler runs and picks earliest 10 remind times and calculate
->timeleft = now - travaltime
+>timeleft = now - traveltime
 >
 >if timeleft > 1hr/pow(2,level)
 >get time to get uber and check timeleft - uber ~ 1min send mail